How to Use Perplexity AI with StreetSpring for Business Location Research

 StreetSpring gives this address a survivability score of [SCORE] out of 100 for

-my business type as of 2026.
+my business type.
 The top risk factors are: [RISK FACTOR 1] and

 [RISK FACTOR 2].
 The top strengths are: [STRENGTH 1] and [STRENGTH 2].